 The BioFalls plays a valuable, if not crucial, role in waterfall construction.
 It enables water discharged from the pump to pool up and flow downstream.
 The discharging of fast-moving water out of a pipe doesn’t allow the water to pool up, spread out, and flow naturally as our BioFalls do.
 Our solution is much more natural.
 The BioFalls also speeds up construction.
 Rocks can easily be fitted into places beneath the BioFalls snout.
 When the BioFalls is installed, the base of the entire waterfall is complete.

-Use the same stone throughout
+Use the same stone throughout your pond design

 We use a consistent type of stone called Aqua-Blue.
 Quality actually increases when you work with the same stone, for a number of reasons.
 Using the same type creates consistency and lets you maximize each rock’s effects due to their predictable properties.
 This lets the designer visualize how the water will flow, and to imagine the sound accurately.